sara-jv/learning-log/courses/web-performance-fun.md

       - Display depends on device and browser.
       - How to use smallest?
     - Use a srcset! `<img src="pic-1200.jpg" srcset="pic-600jpg 600w, ..." sizes="(max-width:600px) 600px ..." />`.
-    - Optimize img like TinyPNG.
+    - Optimize img w/ TinyPNG.
   - Reduce Request Overhead.
     - Use HTTP2, available on most servers.
       - Pros: reuse connections, faster.